Az3rate/aznet/PLANNING.md

 - All new features and tasks must be documented in TASK.md.
 - All code must be understandable to a mid-level developer, with comments for non-obvious logic.
 - Only use verified, well-supported Node.js and frontend libraries.
+- **The AI must always make all code, data, and config changes itself and never ask the user to do manual steps.**

 ### File Structure (Recommended)
 - `app.js` – Main server and data